 From Lisbon, we drove south along a long stretch of the Atlantic coast that begins in Sines and ends at the southern tip of Sagres.
 Much of this southern Atlantic coast is under protection of the Parque Natural do Sudoeste Alentejano e Costa Vicentina.
 This means that development is limited, and there are no monstrous resorts here cluttering up the view.

 This is the kind of place where you pull of the road and find empty beaches, and most of the beaches are sandy rather than rocky, which is unusual for southern Europe.
 It’s a place of friendly farmhouse accommodations, fabulous dinners, and quiet evenings.
 It’s the part of Portugal where everything slows down.

 The coasts range from primordial volcanic, to gently weathered peaks, and prairies of sea grass.
 Each turn of the road brings a new variety of beach.

 I really loved Sagres, the dramatic, rocky point at the southern tip, and the quiet village of Vila do Bispo, which is still untouched by mass tourism.

 The southern Portuguese coast of the Algarve on the Mediterranean (from Lagos to Faro) is too built up for my liking – too many big resorts and malls.
-I prefer the quiet of the Atlantic coast, and the hopeful, windswept calm that comes from looking out over the horizon and watching the waves course steadily against the rocks.
+I prefer the quiet of the Atlantic coast, and the hopeful, windswept optimism that comes from looking out towards the horizon and watching the waves course steadily against the rocks.